tkc004/RadHydropy/README.md

 ## Minimal Simulation Runner

-RadHydropy simulations are driven by a parameter dictionary and an HDF5 initial-condition file.
-A typical runner looks like this:
+RadHydropy simulations are driven by a runtime-parameter dictionary and an HDF5 initial-condition file.
+A typical YAML-driven runner looks like this:

 ```python
 import unyt